 Samuel Coleridge-Taylor was an English composer and conductor, known for his Violin Concerto in G minor, The Song of Hiawatha and his arrangement of African-American spiritual, ‘Deep River’.

-A contemporary of British composers Ralph Vaughan Williams and Gustav Holst, he studied with Charles Villiers Stanford at the Royal College of Music in London.
-He first gained recognition for his ‘Ballade in A Minor’, which publisher August Jaeger described as “genius”.
+A contemporary of British composers Ralph Vaughan Williams, and Gustav Holst, he studied with Charles Villiers Stanford at the Royal College of Music in London.
+He first gained recognition for his ‘Ballade in A Minor’, after Edward Elgar recommended him to The Three Choirs Festival, prompting publisher August Jaeger to describe the music as “genius”.

-Here’s where to start with discovering Coleridge-Taylor’s rich orchestral music and brilliant instrumental works.
+Here’s where to start with discovering Coleridge-Taylor’s rich orchestral music and sensational instrumental works.